Course

 Appearance

 This PAT component is where the triage nurse considers the overall first impression of the child.
-This is significant as it offers insight into the adequacy of ventilation, oxygenation, brain perfusion, and cues health care providers toward any dysfunction of the central nervous system (1).
-This component of the triangle requires the observer to classify the following as appropriateness of the child’s tone:
+This is significant as it offers insight into the adequacy of ventilation, oxygenation, and brain perfusion; it also offers cues to healthcare providers toward any dysfunction of the central nervous system (12).
+This component of the triangle requires the observer to classify the following as appropriateness of the child’s tone.

 Assess the infant for extension and stretching of extremities outward from the core.
-This is usually accompanied by a cry which will assist with strength and pitch of cry, which is another aspect within the Appearance section of the PAT.
+This is usually accompanied by a cry which will assist with the strength and pitch of the cry, which is another aspect that assesses the patient’s speech or cry (12).

-Can they sit upright unsupported?
+Can the patient sit upright unsupported?
 If not, is this their baseline or a deviation from such?
 Are they moving all four extremities with adequate strength and coordination?
 Do they have any unilateral or bilateral stiffening or flaccidity that is not their baseline?

 Assessment of Activity Level